How Did English Become a Global Language?

 All languages seem easy if you happen to be a native speaker.
 However, there is a common misconception that so many have adopted English as a second language because it is easy to learn.

-The various cultures of English speakers are gradually producing a language which is that little bit different in every region in which it is spoken.
-English is not one language, but many.
+The various English dialects and cultures of English speakers are gradually producing a language which is that little bit different in every region in which it is spoken.
+English is not one universal language, but many.

 The influence of the British Empire